 Meanwhile, Bachelor season 16 contestant Jamie Otis says her seemingly spontaneous makeout sesh with Ben Flajnik before one of the rose ceremonies was also arranged by producers — after she told them that she wanted to “open up” to him.

-They told her Ben would ask her for some one-on-one time, and they brought her two vodka sodas to calm her nerves.
+According to Jamie, producers told her Ben would ask her for some one-on-one time, and they brought her two vodka sodas to calm her nerves.
 “Then we were talking about what I’m going to do and that he’s going to pull me [to the side] first and I would just go and I would kiss him and make out with him,” she recalled.
 “And I had barely spoken [on the show] … and then the rest is history.”

 Once Ben gave her the heave-ho, though, the producers meddled again to make it seem like she was crying over Ben.
 “During my exit interview, a producer asked, ‘Don’t you miss your family?’ and I just lost it,'” she said.
 “So, as I’m talking about my family and how I miss them, I’m then asked about how I feel about Ben.
 I’m crying, and it appears that I’m devastated that Ben didn’t choose me.”